How to Grow Camellias

 One of the common problems when growing Camellia is yellowing foliage.

-The image left shows a healthy Camellia planted in the right place growing well with lovely glossy green leaves.
-The Camellia on the right is not enjoying the best conditions and its foliage is looking yellow and poor.
+The image on the left shows a healthy Camellia planted in the right place, growing well with lovely glossy green leaves.
+The Camellia on the right is not enjoying the best conditions, reflected in its poor foliage.

 Growing Camellias in containers